srobo/team-emails/SR2025/2025-03-13-competition-details.md

 ## Photos & Videos

 Throughout the competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
-The arena will also be [livestreamed](https://studentrobotics.org/events/sr2024/competition/#livestream) on our YouTube channel.
+The arena will also be [livestreamed][competition-event-page-livestream] on our YouTube channel.
 Unlike previous competitions, we will not be issuing Media Consent forms.

 If you or your competitors would not like to appear in our photos and videos, please let our reception desk know when you arrive.